-All submissions should be emailed to IAGS2017@uq.edu.au by 16 January 2017 (last submission 23.59 UTC -12).
+All submissions should be emailed in Word Document format to IAGS2017@uq.edu.au by 16 January 2017 (last submission 23.59 UTC -12).
 Submissions will be assessed on a rolling basis, and applicants will be notified of the outcome by 15 March 2017.
 Submissions will not be accepted after the deadline.
 Multiple submissions are permitted, but due to the high number of submissions received, the Committee cannot guarantee acceptance of more than one submission.

 We strongly encourage submissions from scholars and activists in the Asia Pacific region, as well as from post-graduate students and early career researchers.
 A limited number of scholarships will be awarded to postgraduates, unwaged or under-employed early career researchers, and participants from developing nations on a competitive basis: please visit the conference website for details.